Philix27/rxedu_web/_books/logistics.md

 Average monthly consumption = average of the quantities of product dispensed to users or patients in the most recent three months, as appropriate

-## ⚡Steps in Setting Max-Min Levels:-
+## - Steps in Setting Max-Min Levels:-

 -Determine your Lead Time